Fiscplus

 The outcome

-One accountable engineer delivered an agency-scale, regulated SaaS — three portals, a full AML compliance module, and real-time collaboration — to production.
-The firm replaced its spreadsheet-and-email workflow with a single, auditable system it owns outright.
+One accountable engineer delivered an agency-scale, regulated SaaS - three role-scoped portals, a full Belgian AML compliance module, and real-time collaboration - to production.
+The firm replaced its spreadsheet-and-email workflow with a single, auditable system it owns outright, code included.